5 Common Consumer Rebate Expectations

 We live in an age where the customer is king, and businesses must do everything in their power to exceed the expectations of consumers.
+This includes their rebate expectations.
 To stand out from the crowd, companies need to be exceptional in every aspect of the customer experience, from marketing communications to post-purchase service and all stages in between.

 But many organizations still face a challenge in the realm of consumer rebates, where there remains a sense of dissatisfaction among the general population.
-To help brands get back on track in this important facet of the customer experience, let’s look at five things consumers want from any rebate program:
+To help brands get back on track in this important facet of the customer experience, let’s look at five consumer rebate expectations:

 1. Simplicity: Everyone has had to navigate his way through a complex, multistep rebate process that requires far too much effort.
 It’s the responsibility of the company to create a streamlined and straightforward rebate fulfillment process that maximizes convenience for the customer.
 Buyers will be pleasantly surprised at just how easy rebate fulfillment can be once they see it done right.